hanishkvc/prgs-sdr-kspecanal/README.rst

 band gets set to all 1s, this inturn leads to a level of around -25 or so in the levels plot.

+For real signal the curscan flow maintains the signal levels; while for complex iq signal data, curscan flow adds 3dB to signal levels.
+Also dont forget that the default pltCompress of Avg, eats into the siglevels in general.

 Other Args
 -----------